coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 <figure>
   <div class="small">
     <img src="{{ site.url }}/assets/images/posts/2017-03/shape.png" alt="Open Close Principle">
-    <figcaption> Showing concerete relation between Shape and DrawGraphic </figcaption>
+    <figcaption> Showing concrete relation between Shape and DrawGraphic </figcaption>
   </div>
 </figure>

-Swifty was not happy with these changes, what if in future if new shapes shows up, after all he saw in the artifacts that there were around 123.
+Swifty was not happy with these changes, what if in future a new shape shows up, after all he saw in the artifacts that there were around 123 shapes.
 This class will become one fat class.
 Also, **DrawGraphics** class is used by other applications and so they also have to adapt to this change. it was nightmare for Swifty.

 <figure>
   <div class="large">